Box-Breathing-Technique/Box-Breathing-Technique.github.io/README.md

 npm is used to facilitate managing dependencies, building, and testing of the project.

+### 2.4 - Prettier

+Prettier is the chosen linter for this project.
+This is used to ensure code is formatted properly.

 ## 3 - CI/CD

 GitHub Actions is used to facilitate CI/CD workflows.

 ### 3.1 - test

-[test.yaml](.github/workflows/test.yaml) uses prettier to check files are formatted correctly, then uses npm test to ensure tests pass.
+[test.yaml](.github/workflows/test.yaml) uses prettier to check files are formatted correctly, then uses `npm test` to ensure tests pass.
 This workflow runs on each pull request.

+### 3.2 - main-protection

+[main-protection.yaml](.github/workflows/main-protection.yaml) ensures that pull requests into main come from dev.
+This workflow runs on pull requests into main.